carlosedp/openshift-on-footloose/Readme.md

 You can deploy any application from the catalog and create routes that will be exposed using [nip.io](http://nip.io/) to avoid fiddling with `/etc/hosts`.

+To stop the Openshift, just use `footloose stop`.
+To restart, you can either do `footloose start && footloose ssh root@node0 /root/oc-up.sh` or re-run the `main.yml` playbook.

 ## OpenFaaS Demo